dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 For that which a man wishes that he will believe. ~ Demosthenes to Charlie Munger to Howard Marks

 Now, just remember, none of investing is meant to be easy.
 Anybody who thinks it’s easy is stupid. ~ Charlie Munger to Howard Marks

+The wise ones bet heavily when the world offers them that opportunity.
+They bet big when they have the odds.
+And the rest of the time, they don’t.
+It’s just that simple. ~ Charlie Munger

 The less prudence which others conduct their affairs, the greater the prudence with which we must conduct our own affairs. ~ Warren Buffet